3 Steps To Help You To Speak Up and To Give Your Boss a Chance to Respond

 My inspiration for creating my work comes from a lifelong passion for learning.
 My work has taught me that the one thing in life that can never be taken away from you is your learning.

-School of WorkLife Guiding Statement: To create resources that are helpful, insightful and inspiring in helping people to pursue their WorkLives with greater clarity, purpose, passion and pride by creating continuous WorkLife learning programmes and resources that are accessible to everyone.
+School of WorkLife Guiding Statement: To create resources that are insightful, inspiring and useful in helping people to pursue their WorkLives with greater clarity, purpose, passion and pride by creating continuous WorkLife learning programmes and resources that are accessible to everyone.

 The resources I create will help you take ownership of self directing your learning in your own space and in your own time.